deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 Injustice anywhere is a threat to justice everywhere - Martin Luther King

+The more you learn, the more you earn -- Warren Buffet

 90% of everything is crap/junk -- Sturgeon's Revelation

 When in doubt zoom out